Pro Football Reference Blog

 197

 Larry Allen was a dominant offensive tackle who redefined the position in the NFL.
 He was drafted by the Dallas Cowboys in 1994.
-He anchored their offensive line for 12 seasons, protecting quarterbacks like Troy Aikman and the NFL’s All-Time Leading Rusher Emmitt Smith’s dominant ground attack.
-He earned 11 Pro Bowls and 2 All-Pro selections, paving the way for multiple Super Bowl appearances.
+He anchored their offensive line for 12 seasons, protecting stars like Troy Aikman and fueling the NFL’s all-time leading rusher Emmitt Smith’s dominant ground attack.
+He earned 11 Pro Bowls, was a First-Team All-Pro selection six times, and won a Super Bowl with the Boys.
 Known for his strength, agility, and nasty streak, Allen revolutionized how tackles approached run blocking, becoming a key figure in the Cowboys’ offensive dynasty.
-The talented big man took his services to the San Francisco 49ers in his final two seasons of NFL play.
+The talented big man took his services to the San Francisco 49ers for his final two seasons of NFL play.

 Mike McCormack